 “I’m passionate about bringing ecoliteracy to the art sector.
-Creatives, if informed with basic ecoliteracy (ecological knowledge), can ‘translate’ the science relevant to their diverse urban and rural communities and audiences.
-Informed by ecoliteracy, creatives are well skilled to develop inclusive work to help us all reflect and envision the more beautiful, just and better world we know is possible.
-And this is an urgent task, given that the pandemic is seen as another symptom of the ecological emergency.”
+Creatives, if informed with basic ecoliteracy (ecological knowledge), can ‘translate’ environmental science, so it becomes relevant to their communities and places.
+Ecoliterate creatives are well skilled to develop inclusive work to help us all reflect and envision the more beautiful, just and better world we know is possible.
+Bringing ecoliteracy to the creative sector and broader education, is an urgent task given that the pandemic and social injustices, like racism, are entangled symptoms of the ecological emergency.”

 My name is Cathy Fitzgerald, and I’m an Irish-based New Zealander living in rural Ireland these past 20 years.